Maerten de Vos: Life

 In the 1560s an iconoclastic fury referred to in Dutch as the Beeldenstorm (Dutch for 'attack on the images or statues') raged in Flanders and reached its peak in 1566.
-During the period of iconoclasm, Catholic art and many forms of church fittings and decoration were destroyed by nominally Calvinist Protestant crowds in the name of the Protestant Reformation.
-Frans Floris, who was at the time the leading Flemish history painter, never recovered from the shock of seeing his artworks destroyed.
-Floris found himself in a downward spiral in both his personal and professional affairs.
-As Floris virtually stopped painting after 1566, a younger generation of artists seized the opportunity to take over his important position in history painting in the Habsburg Netherlands.
+Catholic art and many forms of church fittings and decoration were destroyed by nominally Calvinist Protestant crowds in the name of the Protestant Reformation.
+Floris never recovered from the shock of seeing his artworks destroyed, and soon found himself in a downward spiral in both his personal and professional affairs.
+He virtually stopped painting after 1566, and a younger generation of artists seized the opportunity to take over his important position in history painting in the Habsburg Netherlands.
 Among these artists Maerten de Vos became the most prominent.